MarkZither/mywyamblog/src/blog/input/posts/2023-01-20-Signing-Git-Commits-in-VSCode-and-VisualStudio.md

 ## How often to sign the commits?

-Signing every commit can be tedious.
+Signing every commit can be tedious, the default cache time is 1800 seconds (30 minutes) as per the [Agent Options documentation](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html).